Modern C++

 using Alias = A::type;

-decltype Keyword (value) 1/3
+decltype Keyword 1/4

-decltype never executes, it is always evaluated at compile-type
+decltype is always evaluated at compile-type

 int x = 3;